Find out more about the impact of Covid-19 on international students in our FAQs.

 If you’re an international student in the UK, make sure your university knows about your circumstances and don’t hesitate to get in touch with them if you need support.

 What do I need to know about travelling to the UK?

-Remember that travel and quarantine rules are subject to change, so please continue to check the latest rules while making your plans, and stay in touch with your university for the latest information and support.
+Remember that travel and quarantine rules are subject to change, so please continue to check the latest rules while making your plans, and stay in touch with your university for support.

-The advice on travelling to the UK varies between the four nations.
-Please see relevant advice below:
+The advice on travelling to the UK varies between the four nations:

 Information on travelling to Northern Ireland can be found here.
 Passengers arriving into Northern Ireland will need to complete a passenger locator form, provide proof of a negative Covid-19 test before departure, and self-isolate for 10 days on arrival.

 My country is on the ‘red list’.
 Am I banned from travelling to the UK?

 The UK has introduced travel bans for arrivals from some countries (known as the ‘red list’).
 If you have a student visa (or Tier 4 visa), or you have been granted EU Settlement Scheme (EUSS) leave, then this ban does not apply to you, because you have residence rights in the UK.